Enable PHP error logging

 If any PHP errors are thrown, they will now display on your site.

-This is NOT recommended on a live website since visitors will see the errors.
-The better option is to specify which types of errors you'd like to log and enable PHP error logging as described below.
+This is not recommended on a live website since visitors will see the errors.

 Configuring custom error logging

-You can add code to your phprc file on the server to log all PHP errors in a new file named php.log.
+The following steps add code to your phprc file to log all PHP errors in a new file named php.log.

 Decide where the php.log file should go